20 Best food items at EPCOT with locations, ranked

 Bangers and Mash (sausage and potatoes) go a long way no matter where you are (photo by Morgan Overholt/HeyOrlando.com)

-13. Bangers and Mash
+12. Bangers and Mash

 Rose & Crown, United Kingdom Pavilion

 I’ve visited England more than any country outside the U.S., and I’ve always had an affinity for traditional English cuisine.
 Some of my favorite meals in the world include a good shepherd’s pie or a sticky toffee.
+Ultimately, I’ve found as I’ve expanded to trying other cuisines that a good sausage and potato go a long way wherever you may roam.

 Coral Reef Restaurant Entrance EPCOT